 Now, you can proceed to your navigation settings once your pages and collections are set.
 At this stage, You will specify which pages or collections will appear on your main menus.

 Think of how people want to browse your website.
 How do you want to find categories and information?
 For example, I wanted people to find the various collections I had for my legging shop efficiently (i.e., Fitness leggings, printed leggings, and best selling).

 In that regard, I decided on the main menu of my website to put my “Order Tracking” page and my collections.

-I decided to add all other pages on my footer menu.
-Pages like, About, Contact, shipping and delivery, Return policy, and FAQs.
+I decided to add all other pages to my footer menu.
+Pages like, About, Contact, shipping, and delivery, Return policy, and FAQs.

 You can follow the same process on your Shopify store.
 Take your time, and find out which pages or links you want to put on your main menu and footer menu.

 Follow these steps to set up your website navigation once you have mapped this out.